eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 * Remove inactive entities from the database.
 * Delete the statistics data of all the entities.
 * Schedule remove old data every ``x`` sec.
+* Support limit of data points in dynamic data series.

 #################
 Previous versions